lukas-krecan/ShedLock/README.md

 If a task is being executed on one node, it acquires a lock which prevents execution of the same task from another node (or thread).
 Please note, that **if one task is already being executed on one node, execution on other nodes does not wait, it is simply skipped**.

-Currently, only Spring scheduled tasks coordinated through Mongo, JDBC database or ZooKeeper are supported.
+Currently, Spring scheduled tasks coordinated through Mongo, JDBC database, Redis or ZooKeeper are supported.
 More scheduling and coordination mechanisms and expected in the future.

 Feedback and pull-requests welcome!